-Elementary education and inclusive early childhood education majors and persons preparing for secondary education are required to earn a minimum grade of "C" in all required education courses.
+Elementary education and inclusive early childhood education majors and persons seeking secondary preparation are required to earn a minimum grade of "C" in all required education courses, and pass the appropriate PRAXIS exam in order to be eligible for student teaching.
 (All education majors who intend to meet certification requirements for teaching in the United States Virgin Islands should complete HIS 342).